 Office of Assessment, Accreditation, and Institutional Effectiveness

-The Office also collaborates with colleagues in the Marxe School of Public and International Affairs on their accreditation through the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), as well as with colleagues in the Zicklin School of Business on their accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
+The Office collaborates with colleagues in the Marxe School of Public and International Affairs on their accreditation through the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), as well as with colleagues in the Zicklin School of Business on their accreditation through the Association to Advance Collegiate Schools of Business (AACSB).

 The Baruch College Learning Collaborative: A framework for institutional effectiveness